Nikitapatil163/JSON-Based-Inventory-Management-System/README.md

-# ETG-Internship
+# JSON Based Inventory Management System
-This repository contains all the Project Codes and other files which I used during ETG AI/ML Internship
+This is an Inventory Management System Project using JSON.
+Here, I have used dictionary to store a data.